markdrehmann/bowmaker-guide/NOTES.md

 ---
 add more bowmakers and drawings - use the bowmakers that have drawings in directory

+Test the "add new drawing" page to make sure it works properly

 add a page for new photos?